25+ Cricket Legends of India with Career Statistics and Best Performances

 Cricket is not a sport in India, but an extraordinary emotion.
 We adopted this English game and made it our own.
 Throughout history, the cricket legends of India played such miraculous cricket that the world only sat and witnessed.
-Today, we take a chance to learn more about some of the best cricketers in India.
+Today, we take a chance to learn more about some of the best cricketers of India and best Indian cricket players.
 The greatest Indian cricketers who turned their dreams into an astounding reality.
 Every legendary Indian cricketer’s story shall inspire you to the core of your soul.
-This is our golden opportunity to pay tribute to the famous cricketers of India and recall their indelible innings.
+This is our golden opportunity to pay tribute to the famous cricketers of India and recall there incredible innings.
 Many of the world records set by the legendary Indian cricketers still stand strong as a pillar.
 We decided to list the cricket legends of India in no chronological order cause each one is a legend in his own right.

 Table of Contents